Stomopteryx cirrhocoma

 Stomopteryx cirrhocoma is a moth of the family Gelechiidae.
 It was described by Edward Meyrick in 1914.
 It is found in South Africa.

-The wingspan is about 16 mm.
-The forewings are dark purplish fuscous.
-The stigmata are obscure, elongate and blackish, the discal nearly approximated, the plical very obliquely before first discal.
-The hindwings are grey.
+The wingspan has a wingspan of around 16 mm.
+Its forewings are dark purplish fuscous in color, with obscure, elongated, blackish stigmata; the discal stigmata are positioned close together, while the plical stigma lies very obliquely before the first discal.
+The hindwings are grey in coloration.